dreamingechoes/dreamingechoes.github.io/_posts/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman.md

 ![screenshot](/images/2015-11-15-consuming-a-restful-api-faster-with-angularjs-and-yeoman/screenshot2.png)

-Well, let's keep the index simple and we're going to the gif view to start with the implementation of the form that we'll use to search through the Giphy API.
+Well, let's keep the index that simple and we're going to the gif view to start with the implementation of the form that we'll use to search through the Giphy API.
 Open the `app/views/gif.html` file and code this into the file:

 ```html
 <h1>Gifs</h1>